 - This period is referred to as a synodic month.
 The actual length varies between 29.18 and 29.93 days because the orbits of the Earth and Moon are elliptical, not circular.
 See Wikipedia article on the Lunar Month.

 - See dateandtime.com, phases of the Moon in Boston for 2020 and 2021.

 - Stained glass window from the Church of Saint-Sauveur in Plancoët, France.
 Photo (May 1, 2017) by Wikipedia user Emeltet available on Wikimedia Commons.

-- Information for this article comes from: First Council of Nicaea on Wikipedia; Ralph Orr, The Passover-Easter-Quartodeciman Controversy on the Grace Communion International web site; and Calculating the Easter Date on timeanddate.com; and The Date of Easter at the U.S. Naval Observatory’s web site.
+- Information for this article comes from: First Council of Nicaea on Wikipedia; Ralph Orr, The Passover-Easter-Quartodeciman Controversy on the Grace Communion International web site; Calculating the Easter Date on timeanddate.com; and The Date of Easter from the U.S. Naval Observatory (archived at archive.org).